 During a time of unprecedented health and economic challenges, the historic VA home loan program is having its biggest year ever.

 VA loan utilization is up 114 percent through the first three quarters of Fiscal Year 2020 compared to the same period last year, according to Department of Veterans Affairs data.
-A surge in refinance loans is driving the increase, as Veteran homeowners across the country continue to capitalize on historically low interest rates.
+A surge in refinance loans is driving the increase, as Veteran homeowners across the country continue to capitalize on interest rates at or near modern-day lows.

 Through the first three quarters of FY20, VA refinance loans have increased a whopping 315 percent year over year.
 Purchase loans were up 11.5 percent year over year.

 In all, the VA loan program backed more than 865,000 loans in Q1-Q3.
 That's already an all-time record, and the VA's fiscal year doesn't end until Sept.
 30. This 76-year-old benefit program will likely guaranty more than 1 million loans this fiscal year.